sbradley7777/emacs.d/FEATURES.md

 - **LSP Diagnostics**: Comprehensive error reporting and code intelligence
 - **Performance Monitoring**: Load time tracking for configuration modules

-## Python Development Keybindings
+## Development Keybindings

-This section provides a comprehensive reference for all keybindings available during Python development, organized by functionality category.
+This section provides a comprehensive reference for all keybindings available in this Emacs configuration, covering both general Emacs operations and language-specific development features.

 ### How to Use These Keybindings